 - Defeat Means Friendship: Not right away: it takes winning a game of touch football to get the trio of schoolyard bullies to warm up to Willie, but they still tease him throughout the rest of the movie, though it becomes less frequent, to the point he is genuinely one them.
 They even say their goodbyes to him when he leaves for college.

-- Embarrassing Nickname: The bullies give Willie a couple in the beginning - "Sissy" (for his preference of staying indoors and reading) and "Titty Baby" (supposedly for being a momma's boy.
+- Embarrassing Nickname: The bullies give Willie a couple in the beginning - "Sissy" (for his preference of staying indoors and reading) and "Titty Baby" (supposedly for being a momma's boy).

-- Everyone Calls Him "Barkeep": Two of the schoolyard bullies, known only as "Big Boy" and "Spit".
+- Everyone Calls Him "Barkeep": Two of the schoolyard bullies are known only as "Big Boy" and "Spit".

 - Meaningful Name: Both Big Boy and Spit, considering Big Boy was an overweight kid, and Spit had a spitting habit.

-- Reading Is Cool Aesop: Inverted, while other boys liked to play outsides, and play sports, among other things, Willie much prefered to stay inside, and read classics like Huckleberry Finn.
+- "Reading Is Cool" Aesop: Inverted, while other boys liked to play outsides, and play sports, among other things, Willie much prefered to stay inside, and read classics like Huckleberry Finn.

-- Shout-Out: The film was pretty much an amalgam of two of Willie Morris' books: My Dog Skip and My Cat Spit McGhee.
+- The film was pretty much an amalgam of two of Willie Morris' books: My Dog Skip and My Cat Spit McGhee.